home lab

 Testing the Kubevip failover process

-In terms of scalability, both k3s and k8s have their strengths.
-K8s, designed for large-scale deployments, handle growth efficiently, scaling up to support thousands of nodes and complex applications.
+K8s is designed for large-scale deployments, and it can handle growth efficiently betrween the two, scaling up to support thousands of nodes and complex applications.

 It’s the go-to for cloud deployments and production environments that require robust scalability features.